 USCIS will reopen and reconsider any foreign spousal and fiancé(e) petitions previously denied because of section 3 of the Defense of Marriage Act (DOMA), which has since been found unconstitutional for discriminating against same-sex couples.
 The petitioners will not need to repay any fees for this reconsideration.
 Read more about same-sex marriages in U.S. immigration law.

-Foreign same-sex spouses of employment visa holder in the U.S. have the same opportunities to immigrate to the U.S. as foreign opposite-sex spouses.
+Foreign same-sex spouses of employment visa holders in the U.S. have the same opportunities to immigrate to the U.S. as foreign opposite-sex spouses.
 Learn more about employment-based visas.

 Foreign children of homosexual unions have all the same opportunities as children from heterosexual unions to immigrate to the U.S. Unmarried children under age 21 typically arrive in the U.S. via a parent’s spousal visa or work visa.